YunoHost-Apps/monitorix_ynh/doc/ADMIN.md

 In this config :

 - We get the lmsensor sensor data.
-- We get some sensors data not accessible with lmsensor (with gensens)
+- We get some sensors data which are not accessible with lmsensor (with gensens)
 - We check the disk health and send an email if any error happens.
-For that you need to make some script.
+For that, you need to make some script.
 An example is available in `/usr/share/doc/monitorix/monitorix-alert.sh`.